 - The linguists you need for presentations, speeches, conferences and more

 - Professional voice-over artists and the vocal talents required for effective dubbing

-Japanese translation and interpreting services specific to your industry
+Japanese translation services specific to your industry

 Every time you engage one of our linguists you will be working with a specialist in your field as well as in the language pair you need.
 This means that not only will differences in grammar, style and cultural preferences be accurately localised, you will also have a local’s understanding of the specific terminology used by your industry.